 ICGLR is an intergovernmental organisation of African countries in the African Great Lakes region.
 Member countries include Angola, Burundi, Central African Republic (CAR), Republic of the Congo (Congo-Brazzaville), Democratic Republic of the Congo (DRC or Congo-Kinshasa), Kenya, Rwanda, South Sudan, Sudan, Tanzania, Uganda, and Zambia.
 The ICGLR Executive Secretariat celebrated its inauguration in May 2007 at its headquarters in Bujumbura, Burundi.

-Formerly known as the International Tin Research Institute, “ITRI” is the association representing the tin industry worldwide, dedicated to supporting the tin industry and expanding tin use.
+Formerly known as the International Tin Research Institute (ITRI), the International Tin Association Ltd is the association representing the tin industry worldwide, dedicated to supporting the tin industry and expanding tin use.
 Its membership includes the world's most important tin producers and smelters.

-The T.I.C. has been working closely with the ITRI on creating a transparent and traceable supply chain, providing seed funding in 2010 for the pilot implementation of iTSCi and encouraging T.I.C. members to join the iTSCi programme.
-The T.I.C. provides a representative for the broader tantalum industry on the Governance Committee of the iTSCi programme.
+The T.I.C. worked closely with the International Tin Association (then called ITRI) on creating a transparent and traceable supply chain, providing seed funding in 2010 for the pilot implementation of ITSCI and encouraging T.I.C. members to join the ITSCI programme.
+The T.I.C. provides a representative for the broader tantalum industry on the Governance Committee of the ITSCI programme.

 The programme is currently operational in the DRC provinces of Katanga, North and South Kivu, and Maniema, as well as in Rwanda, Burundi and Uganda.

-MFA: Ministry of Foreign Affaris - Ministerie van Buitenlandse Zaken (MBZ)
+MFA: Ministry of Foreign Affairs - Ministerie van Buitenlandse Zaken (MBZ)

 The Ministry of Foreign Affairs of the Netherlands, is an active leader providing practical support for various responsible sourcing initiatives in the ICGLR countries.

 See under OECD.